EHB-MCT/remedial-assignment-JochenSunaert/README.md

 This project is a web-based simulation of a Clash of Clans-style economy.
 The user manages a "base" of defensive structures, each with a specific level.
 The central element of the simulation is the **economy**, where users can upgrade their defenses by spending in-game resources (gold and elixir).
 The system includes core simulation logic, such as:

 - **Build Timers**: Upgrades take a specific amount of time to complete.
-- **Gold Pass**: A premium in-game item that provides a time and cost discount on upgrades.
+- **Gold Pass**: A premium in-game item that provides a 20% time and cost discount on upgrades.
 - **Builder Count**: The number of builders a user has determines how many upgrades can be performed simultaneously.
+(1-6 builders)

 ## Features

 - **User Authentication**: Secure user login and registration using Supabase.
-- **Dynamic Base Management**: Users can create, update, and manage their base layouts by adding and leveling up various defensive structures.
+- **Dynamic Base Management**: Users can recreate, update, and manage their in-game base layout by adding and leveling up various defensive structures.
-- **Simulated Economy**: Tracks in-game resources (gold, elixir), builder count, and the user's gold pass status.
+- **Simulated Economy**: Users receive currency (gold and elixer) based on time. and can select their builder count, and their gold pass status.
-- **Upgrade System**: Users can view available upgrades for their defenses and initiate them, with costs and timers dynamically calculated.
+- **Upgrade System**: Users can view available upgrades for their defenses and initiate them, with costs and timers calculated using the [Clash of clans wiki](https://clashofclans.fandom.com/wiki/Defensive_Buildings/Home_Village).
 - **Real-time Data Persistence**: All user and economy data is stored persistently in a Supabase database.
 - **Responsive UI**: A modular React frontend designed for a seamless user experience.